Alex-Stulen/SimpleCommentatorServer/README.md

 ### Project startup:

-0. Install Python, PostgreSQL and Git of the correct version on your PC or server
+0. Install Python, PostgreSQL, Redis and Git of the correct version on your PC or server

 1. Clone project from github